PRESS

 For chic cyclists who balk at Gore-Tex, how about a ladylike waterproof trench?
 Water off a Duck's Back (at stockists throughout London) has designed the first truly elegant belted mac especially for cyclists

-24th March - Bath Chronicle
+24th March - Bath Chronicle by Tom Bradshaw

 Knightsbridge Break for Niche Coat Company